nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

     >Nice!!
-The geoip2 module is working, as it delivered metadata via Nginx variables to your Curl command.
+The geoip2 module is working, as it delivered metadata via NGINX variables to your Curl command.

-1. Inspect the Nginx `return 200 Directive` in `geo.example.com.conf`, you will see that your IP address ($remote_addr), as well as 7 different GeoIP2 fields were sent back to you.
+1. Inspect the NGINX `return 200 Directive` in `geo.example.com.conf`, you will see that your IP address ($remote_addr), as well as 7 different GeoIP2 fields were sent back to you.

 1. Using your browser, go to `http://geo.example.com`, and you should see something similar to this.
-You will notice that we are using both the Country and City MaxMind data to populate the Nginx $variables used for this HTTP Response from Nginx.
+You will notice that we are using both the Country and City MaxMind data to populate the NGINX $variables used for this HTTP Response from NGINX.

     ![Chrome Geoip Test](media/lab11_chrome-geoip2-test.png)